notjacobjun/Solitude-admin/README.md

 This project uses spring-boot(2.4.2), postgres and firebase auth.

-It generates BookingEvents from the user so that the admin can verify and check in users while also having the ability to checkout the users.
+It generates BookingEvents from the appUser so that the admin can verify and check in users while also having the ability to checkout the users.

 The admin can also register a Location to the app and set the maximum number of attendees.